sagemath/sage-archive-2023-02-01/src/doc/ja/tutorial/tour_coercion.rst

     sage: Rings()
     Category of rings
     sage: ZZ.category()
-    Join of Category of euclidean domains and Category of infinite enumerated sets
+    Join of Category of euclidean domains
+        and Category of infinite enumerated sets
+        and Category of metric spaces
     sage: ZZ.category().is_subcategory(Rings())
     True
     sage: ZZ in Rings()